 - Rare chart pattern

-Here are the key takeaways to keep in mind about Mat Hold candlestick pattern:
+Here are the key takeaways to keep in mind about the Mat Hold candlestick pattern:

 - The Mat Hold continuation pattern is a five candlestick formation that signals the existing trend is likely to continue